Golden desert dunes glowing under a warm evening sky

 • Why does the BookMySafari editorial desk name the dune system before the booking?

-The dune system changes the drive time (25 to 65 minutes from Marina), the dune profile (low tan in Al Awir vs 100-metre red crest at Big Red), the wildlife inventory (none guaranteed at Lahbab vs 90% oryx odds inside the DDCR), and the AED floor (99 vs 2,500).
+The dune system changes the drive time (25 to 65 minutes from Marina), the dune profile (low tan in Al Awir vs 100-metre red crest at Big Red), the wildlife inventory (none guaranteed at Lahbab vs oryx almost always inside the DDCR), and the AED floor (99 vs 2,500).
 A generic "Dubai desert safari" booking made without the location named hides four planning variables, all of which affect the experience and the cost.

 Booking by location